 1 Then Jesus left the Jordan, full of the Holy Spirit, and was led by the Spirit in the wilderness

 Lesson 1: The Holy Spirit led Jesus into the wilderness.
 He could have led Him anywhere but He led him into the wilderness.
 This was a very needed seclusion for Jesus before He started His ministry.
 As Christians, we shouldn’t expect the Holy Spirit to only lead us to good and comfortable places which are usually our fantasy and expectations.
-However, for the glory of God to be manifested through us, we will be lead to different places at very phases and seasons of our lives to bring us into maturity in Christ and prepare us for our purpose.
+However, for the glory of God to be manifested through us, we will be lead to different places at very phases and seasons of our lives to bring us into maturity in Christ and prepare us for his purpose for us.

 2 for forty days to be tempted by the devil.
 He ate nothing during those days, and when they were over, he was hungry.
 3 The devil said to him, “If you are the Son of God, tell this stone to become bread.”